James-QiuHaoran/opencv-cpp/stop-sign-detection.md

 ## Overview

 The code takes an image of stop sign as "prototype" and could detect another image of stop sign by OpenCV.
 It creates a pyramid out of the "prototype" by downsampling (read more [here](https://en.wikipedia.org/wiki/Pyramid_(image_processing))).
-Then it slides the pyramid one slice at a time over the target image, computing the mean square error.
-The slice with the smallest mean square error is determined to be the stop sign.
+Then it slides the pyramid one slice at a time over the target image by putting them in each location, computing the mean square error.
+The cropping with the smallest mean square error is determined to be the stop sign.

 The code is converted from its Python version [here](https://github.com/mbasilyan/Stop-Sign-Detection).